Kristiyan-Kolev-dev/Pokemon-Battle-Simulator/README.md

 #### Pokemon Battle Simulator

-A front-end client that uses the PokéAPI.
-Users can choose a pokemon, at which point an opponent is randomly generated and both pokemon are visualized on an html canvas where they battle.
+A single-page application, that uses the PokéAPI.
+Users can choose a pokemon, at which point an opponent is randomly generated and they start to battle.

 **Deployed project:**
 https://pokemon-battle-simulator-bfb15.web.app/